 What about all the various safety regulations that I hear about?

 As your letting agent we will keep you advised of any current or future legislation that affects your property and guide you through it.

 Do I need to insure the building and contents?

 Landlords are normally responsible for insuring the property and MMP recommend landlords also insure their contents.
-We can arrange a policy specifically designed for rented properties.
 A landlords content insurance policy also includes a level of public liability insurance protecting the landlord if someone were to get injured in their property.

 What Is the Tenancy Deposit Scheme?
 In accordance with the Housing Act 2004, Landlords are no longer permitted to retain a Tenant’s deposit and must select either an insured based or custodial based scheme in which to hold a Tenant’s deposit.
 MMP is member of the Deposit Resolution Service www.depositprotection.com.

 What happens if there is a dispute about the deposit?
 In the event of a dispute, MMP as your letting agent will attempt to arbitrate for 10 days, after which time if a satisfactory resolution between both parties has not been agreed the dispute will be refereed to the Dispute Service for independent arbitration.

 As a landlord of a residential property you are obliged under the Gas Safety Installation and Use Regulations 1998 to ensure that all gas appliances in a let property are properly maintained and serviced.
 There is a legal requirement to have an annual safety test carried out of all gas appliances on the property.
 You must obtain a new certificate every year and the certificate must be issued by a qualified engineer.

 The new legislation regarding Energy Performance Certification (EPC) for rental property requires properties to have an EPC after the 1st of October 2008, they will need renewed every 10 years.